This article was reviewed by Melissa Capurro, a physical therapist in the Tampa Bay area.

 Herniated Disc Causes

 Most often, herniated discs are the result of normal wear and tear that comes with aging.
-As a result, most people don’t have an “aha” moment where they realize their disc has slipped.
+As a result, most people don’t have a specific mechanism of injury, or a specific trauma that causes this damage.
 Other than age, common risk factors include:

 - Occupation or Hobbies: If your job or hobby requires you to be physically active, you’re at a higher risk of herniating a disc.
 This is especially true for people who complete repetitive motions throughout the day.
 This applies to people who deliver packages, enjoy gardening, or partake in any other physical, repetitive task.